Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

+As to the running times, our approach is the slowest for small test cases since it is an iterative approach due to Algorithm~\ref{alg:quadAlg}.
+However, when our approach found robust solutions, it could usually do that within several iterations of the alternating projections Algorithm~\ref{alg:quadAlg}.
+Longer running times for the two largest instances indicate that the alternating projections algorithm went through many iterations and could not converge, thus a robust solution may not exist for the considered subset of state variables.
+For the two largest cases, the SDP approach is the slowest, and it is in fact too large to solve (e.g., for case 118 it includes $100$ SDP constraints of the size $236\times 236$).

+Finally, our approach often provides somewhat higher average objective than others.
+Given that the approach is more robust than the others, the difference in the average objective is minimal.
+To understand the performance with respect to the objective better, we looked at Case 9 with correlations, which is robustly feasible for three of four models for the $1\%$-uncertainty and robustly feasible for two models for the $10\%$-uncertainty.
+Below we show the box plots of the objective values of all robustly feasible approaches.
+The two box plots use same interval of possible objective values in the $y$-axes for comparability.

+We see that the ``Taylor" approach tends to have higher cost in both cases, and it also results in larger standard deviations for the larger uncertainty, meaning that very low costs are also more common than in DCOPF.
+The worst-case objective value of our algorithm in the experiments is a little larger than for DCOPF, and the algorithm does not find the DCOPF solution.
+To find more solutions, such as the DCOPF solution when it is robust, it could be useful to enlarge the search space of the algorithm.

-Finally, we see that adding correlations to the uncertainty ellipsoid does not substantially change the bounds or feasibility results in small cases but increases the running times and hampers numerical stability.
-This is related to the fact that the projection subproblem at Step 10 of Algorithm~\ref{alg:quadAlg} becomes less numerically stable.
-When the instance size grows, both feasibility and numerical stability are influenced.
-In particular, for ``case30", ``case57" and ``case118" we could not obtain feasible bounds using the matrix $\Sigma$ with correlations.
-The results for `case39" did not change substantially with or without correlations, except for the running times.
-Therefore, we do not provide the table with results with correlations for larger cases.
+Finally, we see that adding correlations to the uncertainty ellipsoid does not substantially change the results for small cases.
+However, when the instance size grows, no robust solutions could be found by any model for ``case30", ``case57", and ``case118", even for the lowest values of the uncertainty.
+Therefore, we do not provide results with correlations for larger cases.
+Further investigation is needed to see why exactly this situation occurs and to possibly tune the models to work for larger cases with correlated uncertainties.

+Our evaluations are equally conservative for all models.
+First, we say that more than $10\%$ of experiments with constraint violations is a bad performance while we have many constraints and the analogy between the normal distribution and our ellipsoid is only valid for one constraint.
+The $5\%$-safe radius of the ellipsoid for many constraints would be much larger, but using this radius would be too conservative.
+Second, we do not deeply analyze magnitudes of violations.
+By the experiment setup they are larger than $1\times 10^{-3}$ per unit, but the importance of such violations can depend on the type of constraint and the details of the test case.
+Finally, we did not fine-tune the algorithm to each specific case and allowed for as many power injection uncertainties as possible.
+The performance could improve if the algorithms are fine-tuned, especially for large instances.